dtinsley333/.NET-Core-View-Component-Example/README.md

 }
  ```

- 6. Create a view in the Components folder.
+ 6.Create a view in the Components folder.
 It can be called default and contain the following code.

 ```
  @model WebApplication1.ViewModels.LatestFileInfoViewModel
  @Model.FileHistoryDescription
  ```

-7. Add the following to the view where you want the component to display:
+7. Add the following to the view where you want the component to display

  ```
   @Component.Invoke("LatestFileInfo")